AnyFetch/anyfetch-provider.js/README.md

 `npm install anyfetch-provider`

-Here is a sample use:
+Here is a sample usage:

 ```js
 // See syntax below